Who can publish with IndieMosh?

 If you have novella-length works (less than 50,000 words), then you’re best off releasing your works at US$0.99.

 While that sounds cheap, don’t be disheartened.
 If no one has heard of you, then they’re going to need a reason to pay US$2.99 or more for a short work from an unknown author.
 Gather your audience, then with each new book you release, you can increase your prices.

 It is, truly, so much better to sell 1,000 books at $0.99 than it is to sell 100 books at $10.00.
 The more people who get to experience and enjoy your book, the faster the word will spread, and the more easily you will establish an audience ready for your next piece of work.

 If you’re releasing a non-fiction work, then research the ebook market and see what works on similar topics are retailing for.
 If the market is swamped, you may need to pitch a little, but if you’re one of the few writing in your genre, and there’s not much out there, but you know there’s a hungry audience, you might like to pitch higher, towards the $9.99 mark.
-I did actually meet a man once who happily paid $100 for an ebook because he knew the information it contained just wasn’t available anywhere else.
+Jenny did once meet a man who happily paid $100 for an ebook because he knew the information it contained just wasn’t available anywhere else.

 This will depend on whether they are black and white or colour inside, and how many pages they contain.

 We will offer you a range of possible RRPs (Recommended Retail Price) when we format your book, giving you a rough idea of the sort of royalty you might expect depending on how you price your book, then let you decide how you would like to price it.